Code Static Analysis with OpenRewrite and AI Skills

 • constant resolving: using visitor & scanner with a map accumulator to remove hard-code fragments.

-And one more thing is testability, OpenRewrite provides mature JUnit-based test framework and vulnerable examples
+And one more thing is testability, OpenRewrite provides mature JUnit-based test framework and vulnerable examples so we can

-• Private rules: Everytime we catch a new risk from a code — some risks are rare, entry-level even ridiculous — we put the pattern into the private recipe test cases => our organizations share the skill, which can’t be found from public.
+• Have private rules: Everytime we catch a new risk from a code — some risks are rare, entry-level even ridiculous — we put the pattern into the private recipe test cases => our organizations share the skill, which can’t be found from public.

-• Human distill for smarted models: We also use some public security skills & smarter models to scan the codebase directly, analyse their prompts and scanned results, “steal” and put the missing risks into our recipt
+• Human distill for smarted models: We also use some public security skills & smarter models to scan the codebase directly, analyse their prompts and scanned results, “steal” and put the missing risks into our recipes

 Context Engineering on Security